Are you struggling with your writing deadlines? In this post, we look at five ways to deal with difficult deadlines.

 - I write a blog post about it.

-As you can guess, my drawer is very tidy and yes, you are reading a blog post about a deadline.
+As you can guess, my drawer is very tidy, and yes, you are reading a blog post about a deadline.
 It’s due.
 I like deadlines.
-They are good for me.
+They are good for me and my procrastination problem.

 Here are five tips that normally keep me on track:

 - Save the date: I write it down.
 It becomes concrete, real, a goal, a commitment, a non-negotiable.
 I write it on my blackboard.
 I put it in my diary.
 I save it on my phone.
 With multiple reminders.

 - Brainstorm: Even if I am not writing.
 I am thinking about it.
 I make notes.
 Everywhere.

 - Manage your time: Make an appointment if you have too, but make sure you have a dedicated time to write.

 - Trust the process, but don’t miss the deadline.
 Part of my process is packing the drawer, weeding the garden, and washing the car.
 But I know when to stop.
 It is called panic.
 That’s part of the process too.